477: No Such Thing As ShatGPT

 TikTok had like a thing where you could type in some text and then it would have a person's voice say it.
 And it was tapping into an actor's voice thing that had been created.

-But the actor had not given permission for it to be used in this use case.
+but the actor had not given permission for it to be used in this use case.
 And

-hank are you worried that because there's so much of you out there on the internet are you worried someone's going to make a replacement you yeah i was just thinking about this.
+Hank, are you worried that, because there's so much of you out there on the internet, are you worried someone's going to make a replacement you?
+Yeah, I was just thinking about this.

 Like, how far in the future is it before, like, I could be dead, but also still making YouTube videos?

-Like, already authors die, and then they keep making books somehow because, like, you know what, you know what the vibe is.
+Like, already authors die, and then they keep making books somehow, because, like, you know what, you know what the vibe is.
 You know, the kinds of books.

 And even before they're dying, they're working with co-authors and they just keep making books after they're dead.
-Yeah, Tom Clancy, Virginia Andrews,
+Yeah, Tom Clancy, Virginia Andrews.

-there's so many examples.
+There's so many examples.
 But like, at what point am I just going to keep tweeting after I die?
+Like, how hard would that be?
+They're not that good.

-And the plan is that you're, for example, your grandmother, let's say your grandmother's passed away, she can still read your children a bedtime story or
+The plan is that you're, for example, your grandmother, let's say your grandmother's passed away, she can still read your children a bedtime story or DJ for you if you like.
+Do they?
+You know,

 Granny's DJ.